FlowFuse/website/src/customer-stories/leveraging-node-red-and-flowfuse-to-automate-precision-manufacturing.md

     logo: /images/stories/logos/abrasive-tech-logo-4.png
     quote: Node-RED has immensely facilitated our work.
 The tool's versatility and development speed have allowed Abrasive Technology to tackle projects that might have been deemed out-of-reach or discouraging in the past.
 It also allows us to develop our applications in a platform agnostic way that is much more flexible and agile in terms of hardware selection and adaptability.
     challenge: Optimise the production of precision abrasive materials.
-    solution: Rapid development of command and monitoring systems using Node-RED.
+    solution: Rapid development of command and monitoring systems using Node-RED hosted on FlowFuse.
     results:
         - Significant impacted on Abrasive Technology's business operations
         - Delivered projects which previously may have not been practical